JoeYves/Employee-Data-Sql-Portfolio/README.md

 6. Changing columns datatype for a better data integrity.
 <hr>

-I have been using SQL queries to do some EDA and cleaning to try to understand the concept of this unkowncompany's Employees, especially to see how employyes earn their incomes based on how salaries range varry, based on their Gender or their Departments.
+I have been using SQL queries to do some EDA and cleaning to try to understand the concept of this unkown company's Employees, especially to see how employyes earn their incomes based on how salaries range varry based on their Gender or their Departments.
 <hr>

 After Some EDA, I tried to do some short analysis on a tidy data so that I can get some insights to draw a meaningful conlusion.